AAFA #0698

 AAFA NOTES: SSDI records show that Allen S. Alford (SS# issued through the Railroad Board) was born 24 Sept 1922, last residence not listed.

 As stated in the obituary, Allen Stephens Alford was a member of the Erwin Nine.
-A book about these nine Erwin men, The Erwin Nine, by Hilda Padgett, was published by The Overmountain Press in 1993.
-An excerpt of this book, including photos of Allen Stephens Alford’s family, is at Google Books
+A book about these nine Erwin men, The Erwin Nine, by Hilda Padgett (deceased, 2014), was published by The Overmountain Press in 1993.
+An excerpt of this book, including on pages 28-43 the full text of a 1992 interview with Allen and photos of him and his family, is at Google Books.

 Obituaries for Allen were also published in the Augusta [GA] Chronicle and Johnson City [TN] Press.
-We published the Johnson City Press obituary, where he is incorrectly listed as Allen Stephen Alford, with Allen’s In Remembrance in the Winter 2008 issue.
-We published the Augusta Chronicle obituary in the Winter 2005 issue, incorrectly including it with South Carolina obituaries.
+We included the Johnson City Press obituary, where he is incorrectly listed as Allen Stephen Alford, with Allen’s In Remembrance in the Winter 2008 issue.
+We included the Augusta Chronicle obituary in the Winter 2005 issue, incorrectly including it with South Carolina obituaries.

 AAFA records list Allen’s father as Paul Coffer Alford, but all online family trees list him as Paul Cofer Alford.